leysrem/slamquiz/README.md

 Replace db_name with : **slamquiz**

-Go in the slamquiz directory with cmd and execute this line
+Finalyn go in the slamquiz directory with cmd and execute this line
 ```
 php bin/console doctrine:database:create
 ```
-Then, you need to se

 # Load database